huggingface/blog/summer-at-huggingface.md

 ## Last words

 😎 🔥 Summer was fun!
 So many things have happened!
 We hope you enjoyed reading this blog post and looking forward to share the new projects we're working on.
-See you in winter! ❄️
+See you in the winter! ❄️